Toa Baja, Puerto Rico

 toa baja ruinas

-Toa Baja (TO-ah BAH-hah) is known as the “City of the Toa Valleys”, the “Underwater City” and the “People of the Plains”.
-The patron saint is San Pedro Apóstol.
+Toa Baja (TO-ah BAH-hah) is affectionately known as the “City of the Toa Valleys”, the “Underwater City”, and the “People of the Plains”.
+Its patron saint is San Pedro Apóstol.

-The term “toa” means mother, and this word is the native name of the De La Plata river, born in the mountains of the region of Cayey and ends in the Atlantic.
+The term “Toa” means mother, which is also the indigenous name for the De La Plata River, originating in the mountains of the Cayey region and flowing north to the Atlantic Ocean.

-During the XVI century this region attracted numerous settlers because of the wealth of its alluvium territories and the production of the so called fishing “corrals” located in the river, of pre-Columbian origin.
-Its first settlers were families from Canary Islands, by the names of Marrero, Salgado and Martinez.
+During the 16th century, the fertile lands of Toa Baja attracted numerous settlers due to the richness of its alluvial soils and the production of pre-Columbian fishing corrals in the river.
+The first European settlers were families from the Canary Islands, including the surnames Marrero, Salgado, and Martínez.

 toabaja fortin